Osiris-RK/sc-profile-editor/USER_GUIDE.md

 ## Version Information

-This guide is for Star Citizen Profile Viewer v0.1.0
+This guide is for Star Citizen Profile Editor v0.1.0

 **Features in v0.1.0:**
 - Custom label override system